Account-Link/mcp-prompt-library/README.md

 ## 🎯 Motivation

-The original MCP Prompts project is ambitious but over-engineered.
-It promises enterprise features but delivers a complex codebase with many unimplemented components.
-This project aims to:
+The original MCP Prompts project offers many features but has grown complex over time.
+This project takes a different approach by focusing on the core functionality that users actually need:

-- **Extract the working core** - file storage with atomic operations
+- **Extract the working core** - reliable storage with atomic operations
 - **Focus on simplicity** - do one thing well
 - **Ensure test coverage** - every feature has working tests
-- **Provide clear value** - a prompt manager that actually works
+- **Provide clear value** - a prompt manager that's easy to understand and use

 ## 🏗️ Architecture